-Figure 14 - Cost breakdown of oilseed processing.
+Figure 14: Cost Breakdown of Oilseed Production.

 Cost breakdowns for each of the combined models have been determined as shown in Figure 15 and Figure 16.
 In each case the same assumptions about farmer costs apply.
 Additionally, profit is noted in these figures based on the market values of diesel fuel (\$4.00/gal) and organic meal (\$599/ton).